alexmattingley/c5_calculator/README.md

 This project really hit home the need to pay close attention to data types, particularity how javascript handles strings and numbers differently.
 For example:

 var num = '1'+'2' -> num == '12'.
-This is because javascript treats uses the + to concatenate the values rather than as an addition symbol.
+This is because javascript uses the + to concatenate the values rather than as an addition symbol.

 There are tons of weird little quirks like the one above, and building a calculator forces one to be aware and account for all of them.